If you thought learning to drive was a challenge, wait until you try teaching someone else.

 Work on these things to help put you both at ease.
 Staying calm and relaxed will help your learner to get comfortable and relax into driving.

 It might be worth waiting to have your first practice session until after they've had a few hours in the car with their driving instructor.

 Let them get used to the basics before you get in the passenger seat, as building some confidence with a professional instructor first is safer, and can make a world of difference.

 Get the balance right

-Making the transition from family or friend to teacher can be tough.
-It's difficult to know exactly how hands-on or laid back you should be, but getting the balance right is crucial.
+Making the transition from family or friend to driving teacher can be tough.
+It's difficult to know exactly how hands-on or laid-back you should be.

 Make sure you work together.
-Ask what areas and specific skills they'd like to cover in your lesson and talk about what they've been doing in their lessons with their instructor.
+Ask what specific skills they'd like to cover in your lesson and talk about what they've been doing with their instructor.

-Keep calm in the car and don't let things get too heated.
+It's crucial to keep calm in the car and not let things get heated.
 If either of you start to lose your cool, take a five-minute break apart and then try again with a clean slate.

 If it's not working, don't keep trying.
 Sometimes the best thing to do is to admit defeat.
 You could be the best of friends usually, but the teacher-pupil relationship just might not work.